Angular correlations in neutron-gamma reactions: Conclusions

 \section{Conclusions}

-The calculations of angular correlations for low energy n-gamma reactions for dipole transitions obtained in nuclear reaction formalism confirm results of previous calculations \cite{Sushkov:1985ng}.
-This gives the assurance for the correct extraction spin dependent neutron partial widths from the recently obtained \cite{Okudaira:2017dun,Yamamoto:2020xtz,Okudaira:2021svc,Koga:2022tb,Endo:2022nxr,Okudaira:2022wpa,Okuizumi:2024rkp} and future experimental data.
-Using nuclear theory formalism we presented multi resonance approach for calculation of angular correlations with arbitrary multiplicity and provided specific expressions for the correlation with dipole transitions in the vicinity of p-wave resonance for $^{117}$Sn, $^{139}$La and $^{131}$Xe nuclei.
-We observed that the correlation $B_7$ has non-zero value only if n-gamma reactions have electromagnetic transitions with multiplicities larger than one.
+The calculations of angular correlations for low energy n-$\gamma$ reactions for dipole transitions obtained in nuclear reaction formalism confirm results of previous calculations \cite{Sushkov:1985ng}.
+This gives the assurance for the correct extraction of spin-dependent neutron partial widths from the recently obtained \cite{Okudaira:2017dun,Yamamoto:2020xtz,Okudaira:2021svc,Koga:2022tb,Endo:2022nxr,Okudaira:2022wpa,Okuizumi:2024rkp} and future experimental data.
+Using nuclear theory formalism we presented a multi resonance approach for calculation of angular correlations with arbitrary multiplicity and provided specific expressions for the correlation with dipole transitions in the vicinity of the p-wave resonance for $^{117}$Sn, $^{139}$La and $^{131}$Xe nuclei.
+We observed that the correlation $B_7$ has non-zero value only if n-$\gamma$ reactions have electromagnetic transitions with multiplicities larger than 1.
 Therefore, the measurement of $B_7$ could be an unique test of the existence and importance of higher multiplicity electromagnetic transitions radiation neutron capture.
 Also we summarized and presented in sec.
-III the reason for the possible discrepancies in different calculations of n-gamma correlations.
+III the reason for the possible discrepancies in different calculations of n-$\gamma$ correlations.